-Method: POST.
+- Method: POST.

-Protocol: HTTP (Recommended) | HTTPS.
+- Protocol: HTTP (Recommended) | HTTPS.

-URI: "/lightstreamer/control.txt".
+- URI: "/lightstreamer/control.txt".

-Objective: Session management; forcing closure of an existing session.
+- Objective: Session management; forcing closure of an existing session on the Server.

-Request parameters:
+- Request parameters:

-- ◆ LS\session = SessionId associated by Lightstreamer Server to the session; received by the client at the beginning of the Stream Connection; received by a Metadata Adapter through specific notifications. - ♦ LS op = destroy
+- LS\session = SessionId associated by Lightstreamer Server to the session; received by the client at the beginning of the Stream Connection; received by a Metadata Adapter through specific notifications.

+- LS\op = destroy

+- LS\cause\code = (optional) a numeric code to be reported in the consequent End message that will be received in the Stream Connection instead of the default 31.
+Useful if the request is issued by some server-side process.
+Only 0 or a negative code are supported; a positive code would be collapsed to 0.

-- If an error occurred: - ► "ERROR\n\n" + err\code + "\r\n" + err\msg + "\r\n", where err\code and err\msg are specified by the Lightstreamer Server Kernel.
-No error case is possible at the current stage. - ► "SYNC ERROR\r\n", when a synchronization error occurred (normally, the server does not recognize the SessionId); - ► A static HTML error page (if the current Server configuration does not support the Text mode protocol). - ▶ HTTP error 500 (if an HTTP or protocol level error occurred). - If no error occurred: - ▶ "OK\r\n"
+- If an error occurred: - "ERROR\n\n" + err\code + "\r\n" + err\msg + "\r\n", where err\code and err\msg are specified by the Lightstreamer Server Kernel.
+No error case is possible at the current stage. - SYNC ERROR\r\n", when a synchronization error occurred (normally, the server does not recognize the SessionId); - A static HTML error page (if the current Server configuration does not support the Text mode protocol). - HTTP error 500 (if an HTTP or protocol level error occurred). - If no error occurred: - 0 "OK\r\n"